jameszhou12138/jameszhou12138.github.io/_pages/about.md

 - Write a program to find the fault section of the waveform of the line, the main transformer and the bus record, and compare the fault.

 ## Honors && Awards
-Some honors and awards in the last two years are shown as follows.
+Some honors and awards in the last two years:

 | Time | Competition / Honor | Award | Level |
 | :----: | ---- | :----: | :----: |